 We opt for a fully Bayesian approach to estimation, inference, and prediction.
 This calls for the specification of suitable priors on the parameters of the model.
 Typically, inverse Gamma or inverted Wishart priors are used for the state innovation variances in \autoref{eq: state_i}.
 However, as discussed above, such priors bound the diagonal elements of $\boldsymbol{\Omega}_i$ artificially away from zero, always inducing at least some movement in the parameters of the model.

 We proceed by utilizing two flexible global-local (GL) shrinkage priors \citep[see][]{polson2010shrink} on $\boldsymbol{B}_{i0}$ and $\boldsymbol{\omega}_i = (\omega_{i1}, \dots, \omega_{i K_i})'$.
-A GL shrinkage prior comprises of a global scaling parameter that pushes all elements of the coefficient vector towards zero and a set of local scaling parameters that enable coefficient-specific deviations from this general pattern.
+A GL shrinkage prior comprises a global scaling parameter that pushes all elements of the coefficient vector toward zero and a set of local scaling parameters that enable coefficient-specific deviations from this general pattern.